BlasBenito/spatialRF/README.md

 **Predicting onto new data**

-Models fitted with `rf()` and other `rf_X()` functions within the pacakge can be predicted onto new data just as it is done with `ranger()` models:
+Models fitted with `rf()` and other `rf_X()` functions within the package can be predicted onto new data just as it is done with `ranger()` models:

 ``` r